 Our coaches are British Cycling (BC) qualified and help riders of all ages and skill levels.
 Not all of our riders race, many are still learning the skills required.

-News about extra sessions we hold in holidays and breaking news can be found on our facebook page
+News about extra sessions we hold in holidays and other breaking news can be found on our facebook page

 Beginners are always welcome.